POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

     ===============  =========  ===========
     Argument         Default    Description
     ===============  =========  ===========
-    psygrid_path     None       the path to the associated h5 file (it needs to be given if none was specified during initialization) overwrite        False      if :samp:`True` overwrite a potentially already existing file slim             False      if :samp:`True` only initial and final values as well as the meta data will be stored warn             "end"      if "normal" warnings are printed, when they arise
+    psygrid_path     None       the path to the associated h5 file (required if none was specified during initialization) overwrite        False      if :samp:`True`, overwrite any file that exists slim             False      if :samp:`True`, only store initial/final values and metadata warn             "end"      if :samp:`normal`, warnings are printed, when they arise

-                                if "end" all warnings are printed at the end
+                                if :samp:`end`, all warnings are printed at the end

-                                if "suppress" no warnings are printed
+                                if :samp:`suppress`, no warnings are printed
-    fmt              "posydon"  grid format; only "posydon" is currently supported
+    fmt              "posydon"  grid format; only :samp:`posydon` is currently supported
     \*\*grid_kwargs             further grid properties can be specified in a dictionary
     ===============  =========  ===========

+The :samp:`PSyGrid` object has the following grid properties:

 .. _tab_grid_properties: